necheffa/nsddyn/README.md

 The following status codes may be returned:
 * 200 - Success.
 The request was authenticated and applied.
+* 304 - None of the requested hosts needed to have their record updated.
 * 400 - The request was malformed, dynupd rejected it.
 * 403 - Authentication failed, nsddynd didn't agree with your provided username or password.
 * 405 - A bad method was used to connect to the server, we only accept HTTP POSTs.